roboflank/dekutapp/README.md

 - pictures used in this app http://www.deviantart.com/art/Face-Avatars-107881096

-Feel Free to Contribute :happy:
+Feel Free to Contribute :smiley: